 Aside from some smaller Soviet ships, “Five of Eight” was part of the largest platform of cruise ships built to date and led to even larger ships in more expansive platforms that followed.

 For ship lovers, the idea of so many vessels being cut from the same mold is not terribly exciting but for big cruise lines, such uniformity keeps the product, mechanics and other operating systems interchangeable and consistent.

 Despite her indistinguishable architecture and layout, the Imagination boasted her own unique interior stylings, thanks to the unbounded creativity of designer Joseph Farcus.

-Farcus applied a “classical and mythological” concept to the Imagination’s public areas and while slightly more restrained than the four sisters that preceded her, she was still quite an eye-popper.
+Farcus applied a “classical and mythological” concept to the Imagination’s public areas.
+While slightly more restrained than the four sisters that preceded her, she was still quite an eye-popper.

 The Imagination was built by Kvaerner-Masa shipyards in Helsinki, Finland.
-The eight-member platform of ships was considered the world’s most extensive peacetime shipbuilding program to date, lasting from 1989 through 1998.
+The eight-member ships platform was considered the world’s most extensive peacetime shipbuilding program, lasting from 1989 through 1998.

-The contract was signed in March 1992 and the first steel for hull number 488, soon to be named Imagination, was cut in the spring of 1993.
+The contract was signed in March 1992, and the first steel for hull number 488, soon named Imagination, was cut in the spring of 1993.